drewbernetes/baski-action/README.md

-# Baskio - Build And Scan Kubernetes Images Openstack
+# Baski Action - Build And Scan Kubernetes Images

 A composite Action for remotely building an image using the [eschercloud-image-builder](https://github.com/eschercloudai/image-builder) repo.
-It uses [Baskio](https://github.com/eschercloudai/baskio) under the hood to build the images and scan them.
+It uses [Baski](https://github.com/eschercloudai/baski) under the hood to build the images and scan them.

-The version specified ties in with the Baskio release version.
+The version specified ties in with the Baski release version.

 # Scope